 Innovation Lessons from My Garbage Can

 Uber has taught us that even the most commonplace products and services are ripe with innovation.
-They’ve re-invented the taxi experience, and many people would agree that, given the choice, they’d never go back to the old way.
+They’ve re-invented the taxi experience, and many people would agree that, given a choice, they’d never go back to the old way.

 Today, I want to give a shout out to another company, one that’s doing amazing things with garbage cans: simplehuman.

 Simplehuman, founded in 2000 by Frank Yang, is a great case study in terms of product innovation, as well as business model.
 It had one simple mission: make a better trash can.
-For the last year, I've had a SimplyHuman garbage can in my kitchen, so I can attest.
+For the last year, I've had a simplyhuman garbage can in my kitchen, so I can attest.
 It is a better trash can.